 A Comprehensive Look at the Difference Between Mice and Rats

 Mice and rats are both rodents that can infest your home.
 And it is not uncommon for them to do so either.
 While there are some very big similarities, there are also major differences between them.
-So in this article, we look at the differences between mice and rats and how you can get rid of either.
+In this article, we look at the differences between mice and rats and how you can get rid of either.

 Appearance: Mice vs Rats Differences?